 Additional consideration will be given to life experience and circumstances in which you have gained prior qualifications.

 Read more about UK and Republic of Ireland accepted qualifications or contact the Schools Undergraduate Admissions Team.

 Alternative Entry Scheme for Mature Applicants

-If you are a mature appliant (over 21 at the point of entry) and if you don’t have the required A Levels or GCSE qualifications, you can complete our Alternative Entry Scheme.
+If you are a mature appliant (over 21 at the point of entry) and you don’t have the required A Levels or GCSE qualifications, you can complete our Alternative Entry Scheme (subject to meeting the eligibility criteria for the scheme).
 As part of this you may be asked to take tests in English and maths and to write an essay.
 Contact the Lifelong Learning Centre for more information.